 WHOI Scientist Selected As Leopold Leadership Fellow

 The Aldo Leopold Leadership Program provides scientists with intensive communications and leadership training to enhance their ability to communicate effectively with non-scientific audiences, especially policy makers, the media, business leaders and the public.
-Up to twenty Fellows are selected annually through a competitive application process.
-They spend two weeks in intensive training, one week in Connecticut in June that includes practice interviews with journalists and one week in Washington, DC in September where they practice giving testimony at a mock Congressional hearing.
-The 2006 Fellows represent a broad range of environmental science disciplines, from oceanography to atmospheric sciences, tropical forest ecology, and anthropology.
+Twenty Fellows are selected annually through a competitive application process.
+They spend two weeks in intensive training, one week in Connecticut in June and one week in Washington, DC in September.
+The 2004 Fellows represent a broad range of environmental science disciplines, including environmental engineering, wildlife veterinary medicine, tropical forestry, marine ecology and environmental economics.

 The Aldo Leopold Leadership Program was launched in 1998 with the goal of improving the flow of accurate, clear scientific information to policy makers, the media and the public by training outstanding academic environmental scientists to be better communicators of complex scientific information.
-More than 100 scientists have participated in the program, funded by the David and Lucile Packard Foundation.
-Now based at Stanford University’s Woods Institute for the Environment, the program is named for Aldo Leopold, a renowned environmental scientist and writer.
-His 1949 book, A Sand County Almanac, and other writings are credited with infusing the emerging conservation movement with good science and a stewardship ethic.
+The program is named for Aldo Leopold, a renowned environmental scientist who communicated his scientific knowledge simply and eloquently.
+His writings, including his 1949 book, A Sand County Almanac, are credited with infusing the emerging conservation movement with good science and a stewardship ethic.

 WHOI is a private, independent marine research and engineering, and higher education organization located in Falmouth, MA.
 Its primary mission is to understand the oceans and their interaction with the Earth as a whole, and to communicate a basic understanding of the ocean’s role in the changing global environment.
 Established in 1930 on a recommendation from the National Academy of Sciences, the Institution is organized into five departments, interdisciplinary institutes and a marine policy center, and conducts a joint graduate education program with the Massachusetts Institute of Technology.